hyundai-robotics/doc-hi6-operation/book.md

 {% hint style="info" %}
 * R358 code cannot be used in automatic mode.
 It must be used in manual mode.
 *
   When the spot gun number is changed, the tool number designated in the spot gun corresponding tool number will be automatically changed.
-You can check the spot gun corresponding tool number in the \[system &gt; 4: Application Parameter &gt; 1: Spot Welding &gt; 1: Gun Number Corresponding Tool Number and Gun Type Setting\] menu.
+You can check the spot gun corresponding tool number in the `[system  - 4: Application Parameter  - 1: Spot Welding  - 1: Gun Number Corresponding Tool Number and Gun Type Setting]` menu.

 *
   The servo tool change setting can be performed only when the motor is turned on.

-* For details on the servo tool change, refer to the "[Hi6 Controller Spot Welding Function Manual](https://hrbook-hrc.web.app/#/view/doc-spot-weld/english/README)".
+* For details on the servo tool change, refer to the "[${cont_model} Controller Spot Welding Function Manual](https://hrbook-hrc.web.app/#/view/doc-spot-weld/en/README)".
 {% endhint %}